miekg/pgo/README.md

 Podman Gitops.
 This is a subsequent development (or successor?) of
 <https://github.com/miekg/gitopper>.
 Where "gitopper" integrates with your OS, i.e. use Debian
 packages, "pgo" uses a `compose.yaml` as it's basis.
-It runs the compose via `docker compose` (podman was dropped, see below, see https://docs.docker.com/engine/install/debian/ for docker's installation).
+It runs the compose via `docker compose` (or docker-compose) (podman was dropped, see below, see https://docs.docker.com/engine/install/debian/ for docker's installation).
 It allows for remote interaction via an SSH interface, which `pgoctl` makes easy to use.
 For this SSH interface no local users need to exist on the target system.

 You can restrict which external networks can be used.